LINE Developers Console overview

 # The number of providers that can be created

 These restrictions apply to the number of providers that can be created.

 |LINE Developers Console restrictions||Each developer can create up to 10 providers.
 The 11th provider can't be created.|

 # Certified provider

-A certified provider badge signifies that LINE has confirmed the authenticity of the service provider that created the provider.
-LINE checks the following:
+A certified provider badge signifies that LY Corporation has confirmed the authenticity of the service provider that created the provider.
+LY Corporation checks the following: